afrost274/extractbinspec/README.md

 We then need to be in the ```ExtractBinSpec/``` folder.

-You can then deactivate the environment width
+You can then deactivate the environment with
 ```
 conda deactivate
 ```